ChanderG/c-compiler/README.md

 ###Issues
 **As it was primarily done for my university specifications(requirements and deadlines), the test files are a very bad examples in the phase 2.
 I really apologize for that and warn everyone to never use that kind of linear, single file, unorganized and "happy path only" testing approach.**

+As of now, declrations cannot be done with initial value from function calls.
 ###Build through:

 Starting phase 2: Parser generation